 The question is: When you tell a story, whose story are you telling?

 Thomas King in The Inconvenient Indian: A Curious Account of Native People in North America (2012) shares a First Nations perspective (pp. 233-236) concerning the Oka crisis.
 I owe thanks to Scott Munro for renewing my interest in the book.
 I had borrowed it previously, from the Toronto Public Library, and have recently been reading it again.

-A June 17, 2015 CBC article is entitled: Documentary ‘Trick or Treaty’ aims to tell the true story of Canada’s past.”
+A June 17, 2015 CBC article (a link is no longer available) is entitled: Documentary ‘Trick or Treaty’ aims to tell the true story of Canada’s past.”